sahlenlab/HiCapTools/README.md

 * Transcript List File for Feature probes

 The transcript list file must be in the BED detail 6+2 format.
 The file must have a single track line.
-The fourth column must contain the gene name and the seventh column must contain the transcript name.
+The fourth column must contain the gene name and the seventh column must contain the transcript name (which will be reported in the output file).
 An example is shown below.
 The file MUST be sorted by gene name.
 The sortTranscriptFile.sh script available in the scripts directory can be used to sort the file (sh sortTranscriptFile.sh /path/to/unsortedfile).

 ```
 track name=ExampleTranscriptList type=bedDetail description="Example TranscriptList track"